 The increasing support for stronger action from government may, in part, be explained by the public good nature of animal welfare.
-The welfare of animals is not a market good in the same way the products deriving from animals (meat, eggs, milk, wool etc) are because it has no explicit value in terms of market prices.
-Animals may continue producing and functioning biologically despite being in poor states of welfare.
-Accordingly, the market cannot efficiently allocate resources to animal welfare, which generally causes welfare standards to fall below socially desirable norms as producers employ methods of increasing productivity that may conflict with animal welfare.
+The welfare of animals is not a market good in the same way the products deriving from animals (meat, eggs, milk, wool etc) are because it has no explicit value in terms of market prices.8 Animals may continue producing and functioning biologically despite being in poor states of welfare.9 Accordingly, the market cannot efficiently allocate resources to animal welfare, which in turn, causes welfare standards to fall below socially desirable norms as producers employ methods of increasing productivity that may conflict with animal welfare.10

-This creates a negative externality for society and points to a role for government in ensuring that welfare standards are improved in line with community expectations.
+This creates a negative externality for society in the form of animal suffering and points to a role for government in ensuring that welfare standards are improved in line with community expectations.
 This would be a public good as the knowledge of improved animal welfare benefits society generally, particularly the majority of Australians who care about animal welfare and desire assurances that it is being addressed.